ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/fishing/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+Scouts should obey all local fishing regulations and property laws.

 {{#wb-req item="8" requirement="Explain what good outdoor sportsmanlike behavior is and how it relates to anglers.
 Tell how the Outdoor Code of the Boy Scouts of America relates to a fishing sports enthusiast, including the aspects of littering, trespassing, courteous behavior, and obeying fishing regulations."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}